Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 The genetic code, which dictates the conversion of RNA codons into amino acids.
 Codons are read from the inside of the figure outward.
 Image courtesy J_Alves, Open Clip Art.
 {: style="font-size: medium;"}

-DNA can be thought of as a blueprint for storing information that flows from DNA to RNA to protein.
+DNA can therefore be thought of as a blueprint for storing information that flows from DNA to RNA to protein.
 This flow of information is called the **central dogma of molecular biology**, illustrated in the figure below.

 **Note:** Like any dogma, there are times in which the central dogma of molecular biology is violated.
 If you are interested in an example, consider Chapter 4 of <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-4" target="_blank"><em>Bioinformatics Algorithms</em></a>.
 {: .notice--info}